DocNow/dnflow-ansible/README.md

 * Select your running instance
 * Click on the **connect** information to log into it.

 You will need the AWS provided IP address (make a note of this).
 It will be listed in the EC2 table under "Public IP".
-This information will be needed to be replaced in the following files
+This information will be needed to be replaced in the following files.
+Note that you will have to use `sudo` to make edits to these read-only files.

 `/home/docnow/dnflow/dnflow.cfg` HOSTNAME